Dexalgin, 25 mg 10 pcs

 Overdose

-Symptoms: the symptoms of overdose of Dexalgin® are unknown.
-Similar drugs cause gastrointestinal disorders (vomiting, anorexia, abdominal pain) and nervous system disorders (drowsiness, dizziness, disorientation, headache).
+Symptoms: symptoms of an overdose of Dexalgin® are unknown.
+Similar drugs cause disorders of the gastrointestinal tract (vomiting, anorexia, abdominal pain) and the nervous system (drowsiness, dizziness, disorientation, headache).

 Treatment: In case of accidental or excessive use of the drug, symptomatic treatment appropriate to the patient’s condition should be started immediately.
-If an adult or child takes the drug in a dose of more than 5 mg/kg, activated charcoal should be taken orally within one hour.
-Dexetoprofen may be eliminated from the body by dialysis.
+When an adult or child takes the drug at a dose of more than 5 mg/kg, it is necessary to take activated charcoal orally within an hour.
+Dexketoprofen can be removed from the body by dialysis.

 ---|---|